-Let me know how many days you plan for your trip and your priorities (like #1. historical places, #2. nature/sightseeings, #3. beach+sun etc.), I will write some places, cities etc. you should not miss.... over 7 years ago
+Let me know how many days you plan for your trip and your priorities (like #1. historical places, #2. nature/sightseeings, #3. beach+sun etc.), I will write some places, cities etc. you should not miss.... almost 8 years ago

 Istanbul is amazing, very exotic.
 Besides all the famous religious & musemn buildings including the Blue Mosque (& the bazaar), a boat trip on the Bosphorus is a must.
 This waterway separates the European and Asian continent.
 On the last night we dined in an outdoor restaurant on a height on the Asian side of the Bosphorous watching the sun set over Europe. it doesn't get much better than that.

 Outside Istanbul my favourite place that we visited was Cappadocia.
 I have known people who have travelled all over the world & seen alot of sight to be blown away by its extended vista.
 The landscape is formed from a volcanic rock called tufa which is alot softer than basalt which is a more hardened volcanic rock.
 Because of its softness, tufa is easily eroded by wind & sand & carved into.
 This results in a landscape of chimney like structures streching for miles & manmade 'caves' dug out for storage in the hills.
 Centuries ago when Christians were persecuted here they built underground 'cities' .
 We stayed in a hotel that came direct out of a Smurfs programme, The vista is captivating.

 I didn't get to travel to the south west but Pamukkale is well worth seeing, I Iuckily visited a similar landscape from Oaxaca in Mexico, the only 2 places in the world with this stunning landscape.
 Antalya has a nice beach & good sailing on the Meditterrean but the place itself didn't grab me barr the nice hotel we stayed in. almost 8 years ago